bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 ## Migrating to Bonita 7.9+ using Oracle

 Bonita 7.9+ supports Oracle 12c (12.2.x.y) version: this is a requirement change.

-The Oracle database server change needs to be done before the using the Bonita migration tool from 7.8.4 to 7.9.0.
+The Oracle database server change needs to be done before using the Bonita migration tool from 7.8.4 to 7.9.0.

 ### Migrate to 7.8.4